Maikel Garcia Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.84 team ERA that ranks sixth among all MLB pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 89 home runs (one per game), the fourth-fewest in the league.
+- The Guardians surrender the fourth-fewest home runs in baseball (89 total, one per game).

-- Civale (2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.
+- The Guardians are sending Williams (0-1) to the mound to make his fourth start of the season.
+He is 0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched.

-- His last appearance was on Sunday against the Chicago Cubs, when the right-hander threw six innings, surrendering one earned run while allowing three hits.
+- The righty's most recent appearance came on Monday against the Atlanta Braves, when he went 6 1/3 innings, surrendering four earned runs while giving up seven hits.

-- The 28-year-old has amassed a 2.96 ERA and 6.9 strikeouts per nine innings in eight games this season, while allowing a batting average of .224 to his opponents.
+- The 23-year-old has an ERA of 3.79, with 5.7 strikeouts per nine innings, in three games this season.
+Opponents are batting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.